 I hope, too, that the Government will be creative in looking at ways that more venues can reopen and at how other countries are able to bring venues back into use.
-Some are coming back—the Assembly Hall theatre in my constituency is staging shows again—but an accomplished musician in my constituency told me that across Germany, many more venues are coming back into use.
-Let us look at what they are doing.
-If we can safely copy their practice—perhaps including the availability of rapid testing in other countries—we should apply that.
+Some of ours are coming back—the Assembly Hall theatre in my constituency is staging shows again—but an accomplished musician in my constituency told me that across Germany, many more venues are coming back into use.
+Let us look at what those other countries are doing.
+If we can safely copy their practice—perhaps including the availability of rapid testing—we should apply that.

 For all the size of the fund available, I am worried that not all of it will reach through the institutions to the people who are employed in the sector, especially those who operate on a freelance basis, whether they are actors or singers on the stage, performers in orchestras, or people such as directors, designers, choreographers and technicians.
 Many people in this sector work as freelancers, and it is vital that they are supported alongside the institutions.
 Being an orchestral musician is not a job that can be picked up and put down; it is a lifetime’s dedication—it is a vocation—and that needs to be recognised in the support that is available.

-I hope that the constraints and specific circumstances that are particular to this sector will be recognised, as my hon.
-Friend the Member for Clacton (Giles Watling) said.
+I hope that the constraints and specific circumstances that are particular to this sector will be recognised, as did my hon.
+Friend the Member for Clacton (Giles Watling).
 It is a sector that injects life and vitality into all our communities and the whole country.